Design rendering of Maxine Hall Health Center capital improvements

 - Upgraded facilities for staff (lactation room, locker rooms)

-- Bidding of the project expected in October 2018
+- Bidding of the project started in October 2018

-- Project complete and clinic returns to permanent location summer 2020
+- Project complete and clinic returns to permanent location spring-summer 2020

 All dates are subject to change.